Glaucoma Treatment Fourways

 What is glaucoma caused by?

-Glaucoma is a chronic, progressive eye disease characterized by damage to the optic nerve, resulting in loss of the visual field.
+Glaucoma is a chronic, progressive eye disease characterized by damage to the optic nerve, resulting in loss of the peripheral field of vision and ultimately blindness.
 Elevated eye pressure is a significant risk factor, often caused by abnormalities in the eye’s drainage system that lead to fluid accumulation and increased pressure, which damages the optic nerve.

 How long can you live with glaucoma before going blind?